-18.3 Starting maternity leave
+18.3.
+Starting maternity leave

-The earliest you can start maternity leave is 24 weeks before the Expected Week of Childbirth (unless your child is born prematurely before that date).
-In the absence of an agreement to the contrary, maternity leave shall be allocated so as to allow that not more than 4 weeks fall before the expected time of birth.
+The earliest you can start maternity leave is 70 calendar days before the Expected Week of Childbirth (unless your child is born prematurely before that date).

-If you want to change your Intended Start Date, please tell us in writing.
+If you want to change your Intended Start Date please tell us in writing.
 You should give us as much notice as you can, but wherever possible you must tell us at least 28 days before the original Intended Start Date (or the new start date if you are bringing the date forward).
 We will then write to you within 28 days to tell you your new expected return date.